perryb3693/twoge_k8s/README.md

   updatedReplicas: 2
 ```

 ***Step 5: Probes***

-Implement a liveness probe within the YAML files of each of the deployments.
+Implement a liveness probe within the YAML file of the deployment.
 The kublet will run the first liveness probe 15 seconds after the container starts.
 It will attempt to connect to the twoge-service container on port 80 and the postgres container on port 5432.
 If the liveness prove  fails, the container is restarted by the kublet.

 ```
 livenessProbe: